firebitsbr/fraud-detection-neuromorphic/docs/CRITICAL_ANALYSIS.md

 }

 # FALTA:
-# - Histórico of velocidade of transações
+# - Histórico of speed of transactions
-# - Mudanças of padrão withfortamental
+# - Mudanças of pattern withfortamental
-# - Análiif of grafo (rede of fraudadores)
+# - Analysis of grafo (network of fraudadores)
 # - Sazonalidade
 # - Contexto from the dispositivo
 ```